openvinotoolkit/npu_plugin/sw_runtime_kernels/README.md

 to build/execute the tests and to compile the kernels for VPUX compiler.
 [`firmware_vpu_revision.txt`](firmware_vpu_revision.txt) - file must contain:
 - corresponding branch and/or commit hash of firmware.vpu.iot repo to work
-- MV_TOOLS_VERSION wich should be used to build act_shave code binaries in the following form
+- MV_TOOLS_VERSION which should be used to build act_shave code binaries in the following form
 ```
 mv_tools_version:   <version, for example 21.11.3-internal>
 ```